Professional practice

 Akash has a broad commercial practice in line with Chambers’ profile.
 Akash has been instructed in a wide range of practice areas spanning Chambers’ areas of expertise, including commercial litigation and arbitration, civil fraud, banking & financial services, energy, shipping, insolvency and insurance work.
 Akash has appeared as sole advocate in applications in the High Court and regularly appears in the County Court in trials and applications.

-Akash is instructed by the Republic of Mozambique in The Republic of Mozambique v Credit Suisse International & Ors and related proceedings, a large-scale and high-profile dispute involving 11 sets of Commercial Court proceedings with claims worth upwards of US$5 billion arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
+Akash is instructed by the Republic of Mozambique in The Republic of Mozambique v Credit Suisse International & Ors and related proceedings, a large-scale and high-profile dispute involving 11 sets of Commercial Court proceedings with claims worth upwards of US$3 billion arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
+Akash appeared in the 12-week Commercial Court trial which took place at the end of 2023, ranked one of The Lawyer’s Top 20 Cases of 2023.

-Akash is also instructed by Dechert LLP to act pro bono for the Lebanese Bar Association and other victims of the Beirut port blast in August 2020 in High Court proceedings commenced in London against the alleged owner of the cargo aboard the m/v RHOSUS.
+Akash was instructed by Dechert LLP to act pro bono for the Lebanese Bar Association and other victims of the Beirut port blast in August 2020 in successful proceedings commenced in the High Court in London against the alleged owner of the cargo aboard the m/v RHOSUS.

 Before coming to the Bar, Akash read undergraduate Law and the Bachelor of Civil Law at St Catherine’s College, University of Oxford.
 Akash subsequently taught undergraduate contract, tort, property and administrative law at the London School of Economics and Merton College, University of Oxford.

-Akash has experience of matters relating to commercial arbitrations and applications under the Arbitration Act, including drafting pleadings in LCIA arbitrations and advising on applications under s.67 and s.68.
+Akash has experience of international commercial arbitrations and related Court applications, including drafting pleadings in LCIA and UNCITRAL arbitrations and advising on applications under s.67 and s.68 of the Arbitration Act 1996.

-Akash has a particular interest in bond disputes.
+Advised on issues of enforcement in the context of a secured Eurobond issuance using a trust deed.
 During pupillage, Akash assisted in an application for directions from the court as to whether the trustee of securitised loan notes could pay only certain of the beneficiaries of the notes having regard to the pari passu distribution provisions in the relevant trust deed, in circumstances where the underlying loans were tainted by illegality [Madison Pacific Trust Ltd v Privatbank [2020] EWHC 610 (Ch)].
-Since commencing practice, Akash has advised on issues of enforcement in the context of a secured Eurobond issuance using a trust deed.

-Before coming to the Bar, Akash taught undergraduate seminars in securities and finance as part of the Property I course at LSE.
+Before coming to the Bar, Akash taught undergraduate seminars in securities and finance as part of the Property I course at the London School of Economics.

 Acting (led by Joe Smouha KC, Ciaran Keller and others) for the Republic of Mozambique in 11 sets of Commercial Court proceedings brought by and against banks and investors in respect of a purported sovereign guarantee procured by bribery and corruption in which the Republic asserts state immunity, jointly case-managed and listed for a 12- week Commercial Court trial at the end of 2023 [The Republic of Mozambique v Credit Suisse International & Ors and related proceedings].